AP U.S. History Long Essay Example

 This process is called historiography—the skills and strategies historians use to analyze and interpret historical evidence to reach a conclusion.
-Thus, when writing an effective essay, you must be able to write a strong and clearly developed thesis and supply a substantial amount of relevant evidence to support your thesis and develop a complex argument.
+Thus, when writing an effective essay, you must be able to write a strong, clearly developed thesis and supply a substantial amount of relevant evidence to support your thesis and develop a complex argument.

 Long Answer Sample Question